minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Minnesota Traffic Court Records?

-Minnesota traffic violations are typically handled in the same manner regardless of the offense level.
+Minnesota traffic violations are typically handled similarly, regardless of the offense level.
 There may be a difference in fines and penalties received, but the underlying procedures may be the same.
-The exemption to this is if the ticket is an administrative citation and issued by a peace officer.
+The exemption is if the ticket is an administrative citation issued by a peace officer.

-Administrative citations are contested through a civil process and this may be set up by the local unit of government.
+Administrative citations are contested through a civil process, which may be set up by the local unit of government.
 The process may include a hearing and rulings by a neutral third party when a citation is being contested.
 This process takes the place of the court system in handling the case.
 These are only issued for petty violations.

 Can Minnesota Traffic Records be Sealed or Expunged?

-Minnesota laws allow for the expungement of a vast collection of offenses, including petty misdemeanors, misdemeanors, gross misdemeanors, and certain felonies.
+Minnesota laws allow for expunging many offenses, including petty misdemeanors, misdemeanors, gross misdemeanors, and certain felonies.
 It may require that a specified period has elapsed, dependent on the type of offense, and that the person making the request has not been convicted of any other crime within that time.

 How Does One End Up In a Minnesota Traffic Court?